The Best Tool Brands of 2022

 9. Husky Tools

-Known for: Husky Tools is the house brand of The Home Depot, focusing on hand tools, pneumatic tools, and a wide variety of tool storage solutions.
+About the Brand: Husky Tools is the house brand of The Home Depot, focusing on hand tools, pneumatic tools, and a wide variety of tool storage solutions.

 “Husky” is sometimes used as a shortened version of Husqvarna, the well-known garden equipment manufacturer.
 However, Husky Tools is a completely unrelated company, originally Husky Wrench of Milwaukee, Wisconsin, founded in 1924.
 The brand went through various ownerships until Stanley Tool acquired it in 1986.
 The company then struck an exclusive deal to supply The Home Depot, which now owns the rights to the brand name.